kashalls/external-dns-unifi-webhook/README.md

           tag: main # replace with a versioned release tag
         env:
           - name: UNIFI_HOST
-            value: https://192.168.1.1 # replace with the address to your UniFi router
+            value: https://192.168.1.1 # replace with the address to your UniFi router/controller
           - name: UNIFI_USER
             valueFrom:
               secretKeyRef: